capacitor-community/sqlite/README.md

   </script>
 </body>
 ```
-an then build the application
+and then build the application

 ```bash
  npx cap update